ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 ### Refreshing Repositories

-{{ site.data.product.title }} allows you to refresh a targeted playbook repository or all repositories in your inventory to ensure your playbooks are current.
+{{ site.data.product.title_short }} allows you to refresh a targeted playbook repository or all repositories in your inventory to ensure your playbooks are current.

 Refresh a targeted repository: